Preparing for Surgery

 Children can be especially nervous about an upcoming surgery.
 Watch the video below to help prepare your child for an upcoming surgery (run time is about 11 minutes).

 • Know what type of surgery you are having.
 If it’s inpatient, you’ll spend at least one night in the hospital.
-If it’s outpatient, you’ll go home that day and need to arrange a ride home with a responsible adult, preferably a family member or close friend.
-You will not be allowed to take a taxi (including Uber, Lyft, or other ride share services) or any form of public transportation home.
+If you are going home the same day, you will need to arrange a ride home with a responsible adult and you should have a reliable adult to assist at home as needed.
+You will not be allowed to take a taxi, ride share (Uber, Lyft, etc.,) or any form of public transportation home.

-• Don’t smoke or use any recreational drugs for at least one week prior to surgery.
+• Refrain from using any tobacco products or any recreation drugs one week prior to surgery.

 Contact your insurance company to confirm if a co-payment is required before surgery.
 If it is, please bring this with you on the day of your surgery.